-Now we apply the topological Wick rotation to the topological order $\CB$ with the boundary $\CS$ and get an anomaly-free 1d quantum liquid phase (see figure \ref{fig:topological_Wick_rotation}).
-Then the same condensation process happens in spacetime.
-Recall that the bulk excitations in $\CB \simeq \FZ_1(\CS)$ before the rotation are replaced by the topological sectors of operators in the 1+1D spacetime after the rotation, and a topological excitation in $\CS$ becomes a defect line on the worldsheet.
-By anyon condensation theory, the Lagrangian algebra $A = L^R(\one_\CS) = \Hom_{\bc[\CB]{\CS}}(\one_{\CS},\one_{\CS}) \in \FZ_1(\CS)$ is condensed on the vacuum sector of states $\one_{\CS}$, and $\CS$ can be recovered as the module category $\FZ_1(\CS)_{A}$ (see figure \ref{fig:topological_Wick_rotation}(b)).
-That is to say, we can actually condense the topological sectors of operators to those of the states, and the sectors of operators and the corresponding states also satisfy the boundary-bulk relation $\CB \simeq \FZ_1(\CS)$.
+Now we apply the topological Wick rotation to the 2d topological order $\CB$ with boundary $\CS$ and get an anomaly-free 1+1D quantum liquid phase.
+Then we can view the condensation process as happening in spacetime.
+See figure \ref{fig:topological_Wick_rotation}(b).
+The Lagrangian algebra $A \in \CB$ is condensed on the vacuum sector of states $\one_{\CS}$, in the sense that it consists of the operators that act on the topological sector of the ground state invariably.
+Therefore, we call this Lagrangian algebra $A$ the \emph{ground state algebra}\footnote{We use Lagrangian algebra in the context of 2d anyon condensation theory and use ground state algebra in 1+1D topological sectors of states.} (ground state algebra).
+Mathematically, this means that the ground state algebra $A$ is the internal hom $\Hom_{\bc[\CB]{\CS}}(\one_{\CS},\one_{\CS})$ \cite{KYZ21}.
+On the other hand, as we have known in the anyon condensation theory, the fusion category $\CS$ can be recovered as the module category $\CB_A$.
+Thus the topological skeleton $\bc[\CB]{\CS}$ of the phase can be completely determined by the categorical symmetry $\CB$ and the ground state algebra $A$.